Abhiramkundula/MotionCut-s-Python-Programming-Internship-Program/README.md

 ## Author
 This quiz game script was created by [Your Name].
 Feel free to reach out for any questions or feedback.

-## License
-This project is licensed under the [License Name] license.
-See the LICENSE file for details.

 ## Contributing
 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.